carlosperate/carlosperate.github.io/plugins/README.md

 * Medium Preview
     - Custom built for this website to include Medium Post previews
     - Quite likely not used any more and not part of the website
-    - The `scrapy` dependency is needed and not installed by default in this project
+    - The `scrapy`, `html2text`, `feedparser` and `requests `dependencies are needed, but they are not installed by default in this project